UKCloud/documentation/articles/other/other-ref-product-overview.md

 ***

 > [!NOTE]
-> Email and Collaboration as a Service is no longer available for sale.
-It is included in this article to support existing customers of the product only.
+> The following products are no longer available for sale.
+They are included in this article to support existing customers of the products only.
+>
+> - Email and Collaboration as a Service
+>
+> - UKCloud for Oracle Software

 ## Feedback